-The Pyramids of Giza, Egypt
+Great Pyramids of Giza, Egypt

-The Pyramids of Giza, found in Egypt, are the last remaining Wonder of the Ancient World.
-Erected during the ‘Golden Age’ of the 4th Dynasty, the impressive, geometrical structures were constructed between 2550 and 2490 BC upon request from the Pharaohs.
+The Pyramids of Giza in Egypt are the last remaining Wonder of the Ancient World.
+Erected during the Golden Age of the 4th Dynasty, the impressive geometrical structures were constructed between 2550 and 2490 BC upon request from the Pharaohs.

 Jutting into the sky above, the Pharaohs required the pyramids to be built in order to make their transition into the afterlife easier.
 The Egyptians believed that body preservation could lead to eternal life and that collecting items such as jewellery could help establish their position as rulers, even after death.

 Despite 130 other pyramids scattered across ancient Egypt, Cheops, Chephren and Mycerinus have the most historical significance.
-The largest of the three, the Great Pyramid, is built from 2 million blocks and although it is unknown precisely how these structures were built, it is estimated that 100,000 men would’ve been required to complete these towering landmarks.
+The largest of the three, the Great Pyramid, was built from 2 million blocks and although it is unknown precisely how these structures were built, it is estimated that 100,000 men would’ve been required to complete these towering landmarks.

-2,000 temples line the streets of Varanasi, the spiritual capital of Italy.
+2,000 temples line the streets of Varanasi, the spiritual capital of India.
 One of the seven holy cities of the Hindus, this vibrant location settled on the banks of the River Ganges, this is one of the oldest continually inhabited places you can visit.

 A place to honour the dead, many Hindus travel here each year to die as it is said that the cycle of rebirth ends here.
-Although many are cremated, with their ashes added to the river, those that die and are considered amongst the holier are placed into the river with a rock.
+Although many are cremated with their ashes added to the river, those that die and are considered amongst the holier are placed into the river with a rock.

 Göbekli Tepe, Turkey